rhysf/HaplotypeTools/README.md

 ## Introduction

-**HaplotypeTools** is a coolection of scripts for phasing aligned whole-genome sequencing (WGS) data and analyzing haplotype structure.
+**HaplotypeTools** is a collection of scripts for phasing aligned whole-genome sequencing (WGS) data and analyzing haplotype structure.
 It reconstructs haplotypes from reads that overlap two or more bi-allelic heterozygous positions, allowing direct inference of phase relationships between variants.

 Once phased, the resulting VCF files can be: